kstudzin/chord_dht/README.md

 ## TODO

+Space for tracking improvements along with inline TODO comments

-#### High Priority (Functional)
+#### High Priority

-- [x] `join()` fails if found successor has same id as joining node
-- [ ] Add code to get commands from clients
+- [ ] Implement data storage and client
 - [ ] Add `pytest-mock` to `requirements.txt`
-- [x] Testing specify id that acts like a hash to avoid collisions in small address space
-- [x] Accept port for router socket.
-Needs to be bound before dealer binds to random port
-- [ ] ~~Main thread sends exit message to pair sockets.
-Pair polls - this is the only async message they receive.
-What happens if they get exit message when waiting for other message?~~ Used Event
-- [x] Investigate why some nodes hang on `context.destroy()`
-- [x] Add generator for virtual node keys
-- [x] Add virtual nodes to cli
-- [x] Add chord node type to cli

-#### Low Priority (Code Quality)
+#### Low Priority

-- [ ] verify running chord with quiet works
-- [ ] `run_chord.py` check exit status of node.
-Pipe output to file.
-- [ ] Exit Command __eq__ explanation
-- [ ] Add execute to ExitCommand to notify neighbors?
-Is raising an exception and sending message in finally more Pythonic?
-- [ ] ~~Use timers rather than threads sleeping for stabilize and fix fingers~~ Timers were difficult because calling the method recursively, not recreating the pair socket, and close pair socket only  once was challenging if not impossible.
-Used Events to stop the loop.
-Maybe could use exception to interrupt sleep?
+- [ ] Are stabilize and fix_fingers run methods pythonic?
+Being able to interrupt the sleep would be better.
 - [ ] Check if event is set before going to sleep in threads
-- [x] Add `run_chord.py` options to set stabilize and fix fingers intervals
-- [ ] `Command.execute()` could share more code between subclasses
 - [ ] Add optimization to `find_successor()` to see if current node is successor: if predecessor is set, check if the digest is between predecessor and current node
 - [ ] Search for node rather than iterate in `consistent_load_balancer`
-- [ ] Use data frames instead of pretty printing output
+- [ ] Use data frames tables instead of json output
 - [ ] Load balancers share a lot of code and could be consolidated
 - [ ] Make `num_keys` optional in `directchord.py`
 - [ ] Use subparser instead of `--actions` in `directchord.py`
-- [ ] Validate url formatting
+- [ ] Validate endpoint formatting
-- [ ] Separate finger node tests and stability tests from `test_networked_node`
+- [ ] Separate finger node tests and stability tests from `test_networked_node.py`
-- [ ] Add code to help approximate stabilize and fix fingers intervals as well as time to reach steady state
+- [ ] Add perf timer to measure time spent in stabilize and fix fingers
 - [ ] Messages to pair sockets should allow pair to determine if received message is the expected message.
 - [ ] Add pytest marks to integration tests because they run more slowly than unit tests and shouldn't slow unit tests down
-- [ ] arguments requiring seconds are ints not floats
+- [ ] arguments requiring seconds are ints but should be floats

-## Questions

-- ~~Should nodes a have reply socket that will send synchronous replies for predecessor requests?
-No, as the docs note, there is no advantage to router-rep over router-dealer~~
-- ~~What is the use case for POLLOUT?
-Receiving from multiple sockets~~
-- ~~Only nodes call find successor; clients call get and put.
-OR nodes call find successor to get the identity of the hosting node and then get data from host directly.~~
-- ~~How does a node know if a found successor message is for it or for a client?
-How does fix_fingers know which k a found successor is for?~~
-- What happens if 2 nodes with the same digest enter at the same time?